arjun-menon/alteza/ideas.md

     * This will allow us to use the file name as title, like in Obsidian.
     * Use a regex & validate that what's returned by `nameEncode` is acceptable for a URL.
     * Document this behavior: with Name Registry, this will make the unique names rule non-case-sensitive, at least with `defaultNameEncode` converting all chars to lower case.
-  * Rename `subDirs` to `dirs`, etc.?
-  * An `after` function defined in __config__.py that gets run after all children are processed.
-  * Installing pip requirements.txt for the site being built.
-  * Maybe: Expose `content` for user post-processing functions.
-  * Avoid rebuilding unchanged directories while re-building with --watch, unless any ascendant __config__.py has changed.
-  * A `warn` function to log warnings, to be printed by Alteza.

 **_Completed_**:
 - [x] Rebuild automatically with a fs watching library.